What Are Behavioral Disorders?

 What Is A Behavioral Disorder?

-Typically, for a diagnosis of one of these disorders to occur, symptoms will need to have lasted for six months or longer and cause issues in school, at home, social situations, and for adults, at work.
+Often, for a diagnosis of one of these mental health conditions to be made, symptoms may have lasted for six months or longer and caused problems in school, at home, in social situations, or at work.

 Attention-Deficit Hyperactivity Disorder (ADHD)

-Attention-Deficit Hyperactivity Disorder is one of the most common behavioral disorders that affect children.
-It is estimated that around 8.4 percent of kids in the United States have ADHD, whereas 2.5 percent of adults have it as well.
-In fact, many adults are unaware that they have the disorder and will show signs of it for many years before getting diagnosed and receiving treatment.
+ADHD is one of the most common behavioral disorders affecting children and adults.
+It is estimated that around 8.4% of children and 2.5% of adults have ADHD in the United States.
+Many adults are unaware that they have ADHD and show signs of it for many years before getting diagnosed and receiving treatment.

-The condition is progressive, and symptoms may evolve, meaning that some may come and go, which can lead to a new diagnosis with a different presentation.
-In children, six symptoms must be observed to be diagnosed with a specific presentation, whereas only five need to be apparent for adults (those who are 17 and older).
+ADHD is often progressive; symptoms may evolve and vary in intensity.
+This symptom change can lead to a new diagnosis with a different presentation.
+In children, six symptoms may be observed for them to be diagnosed with a specific presentation, whereas only five need to be apparent for those aged 17 and older.

 Oppositional Defiant Disorder (ODD)

-ODD is another mental condition that is often seen during childhood and adolescence and can coexist with other ones such as ADHD and anxiety.
+ODD is a mental health condition often diagnosed during childhood and adolescence that can coexist with other conditions, like ADHD and anxiety.